Flore-Mueth/ADA_P3-jekyll/index.md

 The correlation coefficient is nearly zero, revealing that diversity scores and a movie's success march to their own beats.
 There’s no clear link between the two—diversity doesn’t seem to influence success, and success doesn’t seem to hinge on diversity.
 {: .text-justify}

-##### Using Propensity Score Matching to Isolate Diversity's Role in Film Success

-Several factors contribute to a film's success, and the diversity of a cast alone cannot be assumed to be the driving factor.
-To better isolate the effect of cast diversity on success, we performed paired matching using a method called propensity score matching.
-This approach allows us to compare films with similar probabilities of having a high diversity score, specifically those above a threshold of 0.95.
-This threshold was selected as it represents the third quartile of the diversity score distribution, focusing the analysis on films with the most diverse casts.<br>
-The propensity scores were calculated using logistic regression, incorporating variables such as the film's runtime, release year, number of languages present, and the number of countries involved in its production.
-By controlling for these confounding factors, this method helps us better understand the potential relationship between cast diversity and film success.
-{: .text-justify}

-propensity...

 ### Let's dig in...

 Let us now dive deeper and analyze each key criterion of success—box office revenue, award nominations, and user ratings—individually.
 By examining these factors separately, we aim to uncover their specific relationships with diversity and determine if any one of them carries a greater influence or impact.
 We will apply the same methodology used in the overall success analysis.